 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 The Fathers of the First Ecumenical Council convened at Nicaea in 325.
-The results of the Council were very important, but so was its personal meaning for those who attended, as Father Alexander Schmemann described:
+The results of the Council were very important, but so was its personal meaning for those who attended, as Father Alexander Schmemann has described:

 "For the first time, after centuries of semi-subterranean existence, prelates gathered from all parts of the Church, many still with the marks of wounds and mutilations received under [the persecutions of the emperor] Diocletian.
 The unprecedented magnificence of their reception and the hospitality and kindness of the emperor [Constantine] confirmed their joyous assurance that a new era had begun and that Christ was indeed victorious over the world.
 Constantine himself was the first to interpret the council in this way.

 The great accomplishment of the Council was to refute Arianism, a widely-held heresy that threatened to divide the Church.
 It was a dispute, as the emperor said, that was 'more dangerous than war and other conflicts' because it called into question Jesus' ability to be our Savior."

 The Arians claimed that Jesus was not eternal, not equal to His Father, but a created being.
 The Church insisted that He had to be the divinely powerful Son of God in order to be able to save us.
-So, opposing Arianism, the Fathers of the Council at Nicaea proclaimed that Jesus Christ is of the same substance as His Father, and there was never a time when He did not exist.
+So, opposing Arianism, the Fathers of the Council at Nicaea proclaimed that Jesus Christ is of the same substance as His Father, and that there was never a time when He did not exist.
 His perfect divinity, therefore, was able to assume perfect humanity, and save all who are human.